priyatam/lighttable-plugin-guide/README.md

 What's more:

 > Lighttable plugins are written in a platform independent language, Clojurescript, and compiles to Javascript running on the Browser or Node.
-Modifying the behavior of an app and any step of its life cycle, using  commands from a native langauge understood across borders, enables intelligent, highly contextual, infinitely customizable systems.
+Modifying the behavior of an app and its life cycle, using  commands from a native langauge understood across borders, enables contextual, intelligent, and infinitely customizable systems.

-Now it's yours, from a concept that shows how to do this, to [The IDE as Value](http://www.chris-granger.com/2013/01/24/the-ide-as-data/).
+For further insight, read the seminal essay by Chris Granger: [The IDE as Value](http://www.chris-granger.com/2013/01/24/the-ide-as-data/).

 ## Chapters

 In the following chapters, we'll take the simple gist example and push it further.
-We'll add oAuth, add a lightweight git workflow, among other cool things, right here inside Lighttable.
+We'll add oAuth, add a lightweight git workflow, among other  things, right here inside Lighttable.

-See `drafts` on github branches, and 'Star' for updates.
+See `drafts` on github branches | 'Watch' for updates | 'Star' for encouraging open-book authors.

 ## Status

 Working Draft.

-I'm still learning, pull requests or suggestions are welcome.
+I'm still learning, pull requests on errata and inconsistencies are welcome.

 ## LICENSE